-Millionaire’s Bacon.
+Millionaires Bacon.
 It’s everything.
 It’s insanely good.
 Hard to stop, good.
-So what is Millionaire’s Bacon?
+So what is Millionaires Bacon?
 It’s like candied bacon on steroids.
 Salty, sweet, spicy, smoky, crunchy, chewy deliciousness.
 Forget flowers – Tell me you wouldn’t like a bouquet of Millionaires Bacon instead?
 Serve this as an appetizer or serve at breakfast or brunch.
 How about with these Overnight Bloody Marys?

-It’s bacon, drenched in brown sugar and spices and baked in the oven until it’s deeply caramelized, so dark it almost looks burnt.
+Millionaires Bacon is bacon drenched in brown sugar and lots of spices and baked in the oven until it’s deeply caramelized, so dark it almost looks burnt.
 It isn’t, though.
 The sugar is like a rub you’d use for pork shoulder and caramelizes into a bark.
 It’s kind of like the sweet/salty crust on Momofuku’s Bo Ssam.
 Take a look at that recipe – if Millionaire’s Bacon intrigues you, you’ll go nuts over that pork roast.
 You have to break into that caramelized crust and pull the pork which you then serve in wraps.
 But I digress!

 Don’t let my helpful hints make you think this is complicated, coz it’s not.
 It’s super easy and crazy good.
 I just want to make sure yours is great the first time.
 So enjoy this.
 In moderation, lol!
 And for just a minute or two, feel like a Millionaire!
 (I served mine with a little home-made mustard based Kalbi sauce.
 As if it wasn’t hot enough already!)